jadeven/Joe-D/README.md

 # Bat Belt

-Before ES5 and ES6 added such useful features like map, filter, spreading, etc. many developers used a library called [underscore.js](https://underscorejs.org/).
+After ES5 and ES6 added such useful features like map, filter, spreading, etc. many developers used a library called [underscore.js](https://underscorejs.org/).
 Underscore provided many general utility functions to make working with javascript easier.

 Once ES5 and ES6 came out, many of these functions were no longer necessary, making underscore obsolete (mostly).